tektoncd/catalog/CONTRIBUTING.md

 #### End to end Testing

-There is two type of e2e tests launched on CI.
+There are two types of e2e tests launched on CI.

 The first one would just apply the yaml files making sure they don't have any syntax issues.
-Pretty simple one, it just basically check the syntax.
+Pretty simple one, it just basically checks the syntax.

 The second one would do some proper functional testing, making sure the task actually **ran** properly.

-The way the functional tests works is that if you have a directory called `tests/` inside the task, it would start creating a random `Namespace`, apply the task and then every yaml files that you have in that `tests/` directory.
+The way the functional tests works is that if you have a directory called `tests/` inside the task, CI will create a random `Namespace` then apply the task and then every yaml file in the `tests/` directory.

-Note that the test runner for the integration tests will only test the tasks that has been added or modified in the submitted PR and will not run any other tests that hasn't been changed unless the environment variable `TEST_RUN_ALL_TESTS` has been set.
+Note that the test runner for the integration tests will only test the tasks that have been added or modified in the submitted PR and will not run tests for any tasks that haven't been changed unless the environment variable `TEST_RUN_ALL_TESTS` has been set.

 Usually in these other yaml files you would have a yaml file for the test resources (`PipelineResource`) and a yaml files to run the tasks (`TaskRun or PipelineRun`).

-Sometime you may need to be able to launch some scripts before applying the tested task or the other yaml files.
-Some may pre-setup something on the `Namespace` or have to do something externally or sometimes you may even want to do some manipulation of the main `Task`.
+Sometimes you may need to be able to run scripts before applying the tested task or the other yaml files.
+For example, your tests may need pre-setup in the `Namespace`, external setup, or perhaps even manipulation of the main `Task`.

-For example on the *image builders* tasks like `kaniko` or `jib` we want to upload the tasks to a registry to make sure it is actually built properly.
-To do so we [manipulate](kaniko/tests/pre-apply-task-hook.sh) with a python script the `Task` (something we don't want for everyone but only for the tests) to add a registry as a `Sidecar` and make sure that the `TaskRun` set the parameters to upload there.
-Simple and straightforward no need to upload to an external image registry provider having to setup the tokens and deals with the side effects...
+For example on *image builders* tasks like `kaniko` or `jib` we want to upload the tasks to a registry to make sure it is actually built properly.
+To do so, we [manipulate](task/kaniko/0.6/tests/pre-apply-task-hook.sh) the `Task` with a python script (something we only want for the tests) to add a registry as a `Sidecar` and make sure that the `TaskRun` sets the parameters to upload there.
+This is simple and straightforward -- there is no need to upload to an external image registry provider which would require settin up tokens and dealing with both side effects and an external dependency.

-There is two different scripts that are checked if present in the `scripts`, those scripts actually sourced via the `source` bash script, so you can output some environment variables to it that would be applied :
+There are two different scripts that are automatically applied if present.
+These are applied using the `source` bash script, so you can output environment variables that will be applied:

 1. **pre-apply-task-hook.sh**: Script to run before applying the task
 2. **pre-apply-taskrun-hook.sh**: Script to run before applying the taskruns or other yaml files.

-We have some helper functions you can use from your `hook` scripts :
+We have some helper functions you can use from your `hook` scripts:

-* **add_sidecar_registry**: This will add a registry as a sidecar to allow the builder tasks to upload image directly to this sidecar registry instead of having to rely on external registries.
+* **add_sidecar_registry**: This will add a registry as a sidecar to allow the builder tasks to upload an image directly to this sidecar registry instead of relying on an external registries.
-* **add_sidecar_secure_registry**: This will run a secure registry as a sidecar to allow the tasks to push to this registry using the certs.
+* **add_sidecar_secure_registry**: This will run a secure registry as a sidecar to allow the tasks to push to this registry using certs.
 It will create a configmap `sslcert` with certificate available at key `ca.crt`
 * **add_task**: Install a task into the testing namespace, the first argument is the name of the task, the second argument is the version of the task.
 If the version is equal to `latest` it will install the latest version of the task.

-What can you run from those scripts is whatever defined in the test-runner image, if you need to have another binary available feel free to make a PR to this Dockerfile :
+What can you run from those scripts is defined in the test-runner image.
+If you need to have another binary available, make a PR to this `Dockerfile`:

 https://github.com/tektoncd/plumbing/blob/main/tekton/images/test-runner/Dockerfile